Learn More About AutoCAD Classes & Certifications in Baltimore

 Architect

-Architects develop construction plans based on client specifications, which include creating design for structural systems; central air, heating, and ventilation systems; electrical systems; and plumbing.
+Architects develop construction plans based on client specifications, which include creating designs for structural systems; central air, heating, and ventilation systems; electrical systems; and plumbing.
 Architects can use skills with AutoCAD for designing and building structures as part of their job by creating construction drawings and blueprints.
-Working as an Architect includes hand drawing plans as well as designing blueprints during the conceptual stages of project development.
+Working as an Architect includes hand-drawing plans as well as designing blueprints during the conceptual stages of project development.
 Architects working in Baltimore can make between $56,000 and $101,000 a year.

 Industrial Designer